Toll Brothers profit slides amid luxury-home sales dip

 US HOME CONSTRUCTION DIPS 3.6% IN JANUARY

-Shares of Toll Brothers slumped 8.6% to $40.50 a share in after-hours trading on Tuesday.
+Shares of Toll Brothers slumped 8.6 percent to $40.50 a share in after-hours trading on Tuesday.